 Therefore, you may want to change your terminology, and think about “credits,” not “dollars.”
 Also, don’t make the credit a one-to-one ratio, since even a one-to-one credit can create an “earnings” issue.
 The “credit” system should be based on a metric not related to dollars.
 For instance, a local non-profit I’m familiar with sold hoagies (or subs or grinders), and, for each hoagie sold, the organization earned $3.50 – 50% went to the organization’s funds, while parents could have their financial responsibility to the organization reduced by the other 50%.
 That’s still a direct correlation.
 Rather than account for $1.75 for each hoagie sold as a direct benefit to the parent, the organization should consider keeping all the funds, but each hoagie sold could become worth 1 “point.”
 Each child – not the parent – could amass 300 points, and could gather points by asking individuals to take part in other opportunities which were similarly weighted.
 It’s at least a step toward moving away from student fundraising and focusing energy on sustainable development activities, such as an annual appeal, major gift solicitation, planned giving and grantwriting.

 Or, you may want to consider a completely different approach to scrip.
-Rather than it being an individual “tuition assistance” program, make it a Development program, where all the funds raised benefit the school, and can then be used as a source for need-based financial aid.
-This may eliminate potential scrutiny since the dollars associated with the scrip sale does not directly “inure” (there’s a Scrabble word for you) to the person that “earned” them.
+Rather than it being an individual “tuition assistance” program, make it a Development program, where all the funds raised benefit the school, and those funds can then be used as a source for need-based financial aid.
+This may eliminate potential scrutiny since the dollars associated with the scrip sale does not directly “inure” (there’s a Scrabble or Wordle word for you) to the person that “earned” them.
 While your Generation X families (families of students in the upper grades of high school) will probably complain about this change (since they now have no direct benefit for their family), your Millennial families (with children in grades PK through 10 now) may think it’s great because it’s a way to make everyone work together to benefit the members of your school community.

 There are then two ways to offer this benefit: